tomwalsh96/aura/README.md

 Building this was a significant learning curve, as both React Native and integrating LLMs were new territory for me.
 Here's how it unfolded:

 * **Getting Started:** Began with a simple React Native app using dummy data just to find my feet.
 * **Voice Input?** Tried some on-device speech-to-text tools, but accuracy wasn't great.
-Research pointed towards cloud-based solutions like Google's Text-to-Speech.
+Use of gemini deep research pointed towards cloud-based solutions like Google's Text-to-Speech.
-* **Finding a Backend:** Realized I'd need a backend for processing requests, which led me to Firebase.
+* **Finding a Backend:** For google text-to-speech, I would need a backend, which led me to Firebase.
 * **First Chatbot Attempt:** Discovered a Firebase extension that sets up a basic chatbot with Firestore, Functions, and Gemini.
-It was a great intro to Google AI Studio but too limited for function calling or handling voice directly.
+It was a great intro to Google AI Studio but too limited as it couldn't handle function calling or handling voice directly.
 * **Chatbot V2 - Getting Serious:** Built a custom chatbot talking directly to the Gemini API.
 This meant:
     * Figuring out function calling in Google AI Studio.
     * Designing a proper data structure in Firestore (businesses, staff, services, bookings).
     * Adding manual booking features and Firebase Auth for user management.
     * (Also quickly built a profile editor when I needed a break from the chatbot!)
 * **The LLM Struggle is Real:** V2 development hit a wall.
-The initial Gemini model (`gemini-pro` or `gemini-flash` - *adjust*) started hallucinating frequently and became unpredictable as I added more context and functions.
+The initial Gemini model gemini-2.0-flash started hallucinating frequently and became unpredictable as I added more context and functions.
 It got *worse* with more detail, which was frustrating!
-* **Model Upgrade & Chatbot V3:** Switched to a more advanced model (`gemini-1.5-pro` - *adjust*) after finding it handled complex instructions better in Google AI Studio.
+* **Model Upgrade & Chatbot V3:** Switched to a more advanced model gemini-2.5-pro-exp-03-25 after finding it handled complex instructions better in Google AI Studio.
 I decided to rebuild the chat (V3) with a simpler approach, focusing on just three key functions: getting business info, finding available slots, and confirming a booking.
+This would not be scalable however, as it just fetches all data.
+A system of filtering would be needed, but i previously found this to create so many pitfalls and I decided not worth it for a demo app.
 * **Extra Features & Roadblocks:**
     * Tried using location data to find nearby salons, but the model wouldn't reliably use it (maybe a safety feature?).
     * Implemented payments, but couldn't get the LLM to trigger a payment popup securely.
 The solution: the chatbot makes the booking (unpaid) and tells the user to complete payment in their "My Bookings" area.
 Applied this to manual bookings too for consistency.
 * **Testing Troubles:** Ran into issues mocking Firebase for tests.
-Since this is a PoC, I paused deep testing, but it's essential for a real product.
+Since this is a PoC, I paused testing, but it's essential for a real product.

 ## How it Meets the Brief